ManthanBR/CameraKitIosSDK/camera-kit-ios-sdk-main/README.md

 ## Installation
 ### [Swift Package Manager](https://github.com/apple/swift-package-manager)
 1. In Xcode, select "File" → "Add Package Dependencies…"
-2. Enter the repository URL: `https://github.com/Snapchat/camera-kit-ios-sdk.git`
+2. Enter the repository URL
 3. Select the version and modules you want to use in your project

 ### [CocoaPods](https://cocoapods.org/)